Veniamin668/windows-debloater-runner/README.md

         with:
           enable: 'true'
           azure-del: 'true'
+          choco-del: 'true'
 ```
-Set enable to 'false' to disable the cleanup or azure-del false to disable delete Azure modules folder.
+Set enable to 'false' to disable the cleanup or azure-del false to disable delete Azure modules folder, and choco-del to delete software in chocolatey

 How it works